-My Most Common Client Happens to Be an Enneagram Two.
-Here's What I See
+My Most Common Client Happens to Be an Enneagram Two

 They don't usually arrive knowing the Enneagram at all.
 They arrive knowing something feels off.
-Maybe a little or a lot burned out.
+Overworked, maybe burned out.
 A little resentful.
-Giving and giving and not totally sure why they feel so empty.
+Giving and giving, and not sure why they still feel empty.

-Do you find it easier to show up for other people than to show up for yourself?
+Do you find it easier to take care of other people than yourself?
 Does keeping a journal feel indulgent?
-Does meditating alone feel kind of pointless, like, what's even the purpose if it's just for you?
+Does meditating alone feel pointless if it's just for you?
 Do you run yourself into the ground for the people you love and then quietly simmer when nobody notices?

 If you're still reading, you probably know.